Darren Goldie: RAAF career

 Goldie was made Director Military Strategic Commitments in 2015, Officer Commanding No. 92 Wing RAAF in 2017, and Director General Air Combat Capability in 2018.
 In 2020 he was seconded to the Department of the Prime Minister and Cabinet, serving as Assistant Secretary of Global Interests in the International Division and providing strategic advice on foreign policy to the Australian government.
 Goldie returned to the RAAF in 2022 and succeeded Air Vice-Marshal Joe Iervasi as Air Commander Australia that April, with responsibility for the training and operational preparedness of 12,000 personnel in the operational arm of the RAAF.
 In this role, Goldie was included on a list of Australians banned from travelling to Russia because for their ties to the Australian government.
 Goldie handed over Air Command to Air Vice-Marshal Glen Braz in June 2023.

 In July 2023 Goldie was promoted to air marshal and appointed as Australia's inaugural National Cyber Security Coordinator.
 The role was created in the Department of Home Affairs to oversee Australia's cyber security policy and to coordinate the government's strategic response to cyber security threats.
 Goldie served in the role for only four months.
 He was recalled to the Department of Defence in November "to deal with a workplace matter" arising from "a complaint concerning [Goldie's] alleged past behaviour" in the RAAF.
 Goldie was formally replaced by Lieutenant General Michelle McGuinness in February 2024, and he officially retired from the RAAF that May.

 Post-military career

-Goldie is currently a national security consultant.
+Goldie is currently a national security consultant, and remains active as a public commentator on defence and national security issues.